Saint Louis University School of Law,

 David has worked directly with in-house counsel and corporate management for Fortune 500 companies on issues related to human resources, employment, risk management and litigation.
 He's frequently asked to review employment policy manuals, handbooks, offer and termination letters and non-compete agreements.

-David also has a background in commercial litigation and appellate matters, and draws on that experience to help employers identify and address any vulnerabilities for corporate risk and tactfully manage disputes involving employees.
+David advises companies engaged in mergers and acquisitions, and leads due diligence efforts as part of corporate transactions.
+He also has a background in commercial litigation and appellate matters, and draws on that experience to help employers identify and address any vulnerabilities for corporate risk and tactfully manage disputes involving employees.

 Assisted with labor and employment issues in connection with numerous acquisitions and joint ventures.